-Wouldn’t every shoot benefit from a device that displays the script right in front of the presenter so they have all their lines right there?
+Does every shoot benefit from a device that displays the script right in front of the presenter, so they can have all their lines right there?

 How does it work?

 A teleprompter is a reflective screen that’s mounted in front of the camera lens.
-That screen is a one way mirror that the camera can film through, placed in front of the camera at a 45 degree angle.
-At the same time, there’s a screen with the script (backwards and upside down) placed below it.
-Special teleprompter software reverses the words on the screen, so the presenter sees it normally.
+That screen is a one way mirror that the camera can film through, placed in front of the camera at a 45-degree angle.
+At the same time, there’s a screen with the script (backward and upside down) placed below it.
+Special teleprompter software reverses the words on the screen, so the presenter sees them normally.

 That sounds amazing!
 Let’s get one!

 Sure, a teleprompter can be a huge help on a shoot, boosting the presenter’s confidence and reducing the number of takes needed.
 But in other cases, it can actually make the presenter more awkward on camera.
 How can that be?